Pistachio Crepe Pasta with Caramelized Plums

 • A pinch of cinnamon or vanilla (optional)

-1. Start with the fruit.
-Melt butter in a pan, add plums and sugar, and cook gently until soft and lightly caramelized.
+1. Cook the plums first.
+Melt butter in a pan, add sliced plums and sugar, and cook gently until soft and lightly caramelized.
 Set aside.

-2. Prepare the crepes.
-Stack them, roll loosely, and slice into thin ribbons directly on the cutting board.
+2. Stack the crepes, roll them loosely, and slice into thin ribbons.

-3. Warm the base.
-In the same pan, melt butter and stir in pistachio cream with a splash of milk.
+3. In the same pan, melt butter and stir in pistachio cream with a splash of milk.

-4. Add the crepe ribbons.
-Toss gently just until coated and warm—no need to cook longer.
+4. Add the crepe ribbons and toss gently until coated and warmed through.

-5. Finish on the plate.
-Spoon the pistachio pasta into a bowl and top with warm plums and their syrup.
+5. Transfer to a plate and top with the warm plums and their syrup.

 • Best eaten fresh, but can be stored in the fridge for up to 1 day